Welcome to Musket Cove Island Resort and Marina, Fiji! A place of supreme relaxation, luxury and crystal clear waters.

 Wooden floorboards lay beneath your feet, a bar welcomes you at the door, 2-day beds are waiting for your relaxation, a jar of delicious homemade cookies are refilled every day, and air-conditioning and fans are ready to cool you down when the powerful sun burns you to a fry (because the sun really is a killer).

-The Beach Front Bure’s are the perfect location – Not only because they’re only a few steps from the ocean, but also because they’re smack bang in-between the activity bure, pool, and two dining options.
+The Beach Front Bure’s are the perfect location; not only because they’re a few short steps from the ocean, but also because they’re smack bang in-between the activity bure, pool, and two dining options.
 No matter what room you land yourself in, the location at Musket Cove is something like no other.

 As for dining, Dicks Place Bistro and Trader Café are all that’s supplied – as well as an island bar where you can barbeque your own meal with a cocktail in hand.
 I mean… Does it get any better?